Ciantic/wayapp/README.md

-# Vibed example of EGUI + WGPU + Smithay Client Toolkit
+# EGUI + WGPU + Smithay Client Toolkit

-Code is mostly vibed
+No winit was used during creation of this thing.
+Code is mostly vibed, so beware, I haven't read all of it.